kristina-hager/HelloToSpatialite/README.md

 This example assumes you've put the directory for 'Spatialite-Database-Driver' in the same directory as 'HelloToSpatialite'.

-# Changes to default Android project to enable usage of [Spatialite-Database-Driver](https://github.com/kristina-hager/Spatialite-Database-Driver)
+# Changes to enable usage of [Spatialite-Database-Driver](https://github.com/kristina-hager/Spatialite-Database-Driver)

 [app/build.gradle](https://github.com/kristina-hager/HelloToSpatialite/blob/master/app/build.gradle)
 - Add dependency on Spatialite-Database-Driver